 - Regular contact with animals

-- Job or private stress factors
+- Job or personal stress factors

 - Tolerance of cyclooxygenase (COX) 1 inhibitors: anti-inflammatory drugs such as aspirin, ibuprofen and naproxen block the action of (COX)1

-- Long-term medication, adherence, and inhalation technique
+- Long-term medication use, adherence, and inhalation technique

 - Exacerbations and hospitalizations during the last 12 months